cechov/excam.NET/README.md

 # excam.NET
 This is the result of the exam for the .NET developer education at Norges Yrkesakademi, former eCademy.
-The study resulted in a certification as a Microsoft Certifed Solutions Developer, and included subjects required to create web applications using HTML5/JavaScript, Visual Basic.NET, Sky services (Windows Azure), SQL, C # and ASP.NET MVC, as well as development against mobile platforms using Xamarin.
+The study included subjects required to create web applications using HTML5/JavaScript, Visual Basic.NET, Sky services (Windows Azure), SQL, C # and ASP.NET MVC, as well as development against mobile platforms using Xamarin.

 <hr/>
 <br/>